 Colorism in Ethiopia and Beyond: The Unspoken Privilege and Challenge

-By Hawi Nigussie
+By Hawi Bussa

 Colorism, the preferential treatment of lighter skin tones within a racial or ethnic group, is a phenomenon that permeates societies across the world.
 From the Americas to Africa, Asia, and beyond, the issue of colorism exists, often unspoken, but with profound implications.
 In Ethiopia, this global issue takes on a unique flavor, intertwined with the country’s diverse ethnic groups, rich history, and shifting cultural landscape.
 Around the world and at home, colorism creates unacknowledged privilege and festers hidden resentment among those marginalized by this subtle yet pervasive form of discrimination.